Practice

 Does the quiz give feedback on wrong answers?

 Yes.
 After each question you see whether your answer was correct, which word was right if you missed it, and the definition again for review.
-This immediate feedback strengthens memory better than simply reading definitions.
+This immediate feedback can help reinforce memory more than simply rereading definitions.

 Do I need to create an account?

-No. The vocabulary quiz runs entirely in your browser with no account, no registration, and no score history stored on a server.
-It is a quick, private vocabulary check.
+The vocabulary quiz runs entirely in your browser.
+Your answers are not stored on a server — it is a quick, self-contained vocabulary check.

 How can I use this quiz to learn vocabulary effectively?

 Use the quiz as a spaced review tool.
 Read a word's full page in Word Explorer first, then take the quiz to test recall.
 Return to missed words and re-read their definitions before quizzing again.
-Active recall — testing yourself before reviewing — is one of the most evidence-backed vocabulary learning methods.
+Testing yourself before reviewing (often called active recall) can help many learners practise more actively than only re-reading a list.

 Keep learning